 The ring for the rainbow has been dug.
 The “dance floor” is placed.

 A serious drainage problem becomes apparent.
 A problem seldom comes alone.
 The situation escalated into a serious threat to the future of the project.

-It is as if the Rose of Shalom wanted to make the hidden attacks visible: its white marble shows black discolourations.
+It is as if the Blossom of Shalom wanted to make the hidden attacks visible: its white marble shows black discolourations.
 Carelessly, an iron-containing substance had been scattered on the marble.
 A corner of the star is broken off.
 Adults keep climbing on top of the star to receive its “energy”.
 Of course, this was never my intention.
-Each individual carries this Rose inside, and it’s no use trying to draw “energy” from the star through physical proximity.
+Each individual carries this blossom inside, and it’s no use trying to draw “energy” from the star through physical proximity.
 Such external representations can never replace the laborious process of internal reflection and improvement.
 The material is not designed to carry the weight of an adult either.
 It is a simple symbol of meditation that strives to touch and inspire people.

 I still have some oddments of Odenwald quartz left, used for the pink triangle.
 First, I make a blueprint of the edge of the missing corner and draw it onto the quartz plate.
 Then, I use an angle grinder to cut the piece to size.
 It is subsequently glued on, and the seam is made invisible using a sealant which I gave the same colour.
 After the reconstruction, the repair measures are no longer visible.
 I apply an organic sulphur compound over the period of a year to counteract the black discolouration.
 This compound slowly removes the iron from the material again.

 By now, I have cut hundreds of travertine slabs exactly to size and finished them by hand.
 Ferdl and Freddy follow a special pattern as they place them in a ring on a gravel bed.
 The pattern is the result of lengthy experimentations with design software.
 I wanted to create an inviting and cheerful surface, which at the same time draws attention from the outside towards the center with its very clear and structured geometry.